haithamshahin333/aro-devops-labs/README.md

     service "node-express-app" created
     ```

-8. Run `oc start-build express-node-app --from-dir . --follow` to start the image build in Openshift.
+8. Run `oc start-build node-express-app --from-dir . --follow` to start the image build in Openshift.

     >Info: This is the s2i process in Openshift.
 Openshift recognized this as a node project because of the package.json file in the directory and is able to select the proper base image and build steps to build a container image.
 No Dockerfile needed for this case!